ShaneByrne0963/bake-it-up/README.md

 ![The hero image](media/images/readme/design/site-layout/header/hero-image.JPG)

 - The navigation bar is simple, only involving pages related to products.
 This prevents users from being drawn away from the main focus of the site: buying the bakery's products.
+- The navigation bar has a background that came from the texture of the bakery logo.
+This allows the logo to sit with it seamlessly without standing out too much

 ![The page navigation](media/images/readme/design/site-layout/header/navigation.JPG)